ucsb-cs156/f25/lab/jpa02.md

 %
 </pre>

-What this output signififies is that the name `origin` is the name of a *remote* repo that you can fetch branch information from, pull commits from, and push commits to.
+What this output signifies is that the name `origin` is the name of a *remote* repo that you can fetch branch information from, pull commits from, and push commits to.

 * The `git` system works with both *branches*, which are multiple copies of code in the same repo, and *remotes*, which are the urls of other repos containing branches.
 * In this assignment, we'll only work with a single branch in each repo, the `main` branch.